The null-cone and cohomology of vector bundles on flag manifolds: Introduction

 The paper is organized as follows.
-In section 2 we introduce the null-cone and in section 3 we make some general remarks on cohomology of homogenous vector bundles on flag manifolds.
-In section 4 we reduce the question of rational singularities to a question of cohomology of equivariant vector bundles on flag manifolds.
-In section 5 we compute large enough piece of the cohomology of certain homogenous vector bundles and in section 6 we state and prove our main results.
+In section 2 we introduce the null-cone and in section 3 we make some general remarks on cohomology of equivariant vector bundles on flag varieties.
+In section 4 we reduce the question of rational singularities to a question of cohomology of equivariant vector bundles on flag varieties.
+In section 5 we compute large enough piece of the cohomology of certain equivariant vector bundles and in section 6 we state and prove our main results.
+We manage to perform this computation sufficiently far to produce the counterexamples.

 As our results in this paper are mostly counterexamples we will just work in characteristic zero and will only comment on the finite characteristic case.